turingcapital/Manual/README.md

 We look for teams with an ambitious vision.
 We like to invest at the earliest stages and roll up our sleeves.
 We help our teams on strategy, token sales, fundraising, marketing, recruiting, design, company building, and coaching.

 ## DAO
-Turing is structure as a decentralized autonomous organization (DAO).
+Turing is structured as a decentralized autonomous organization (DAO).
 Anyone can join and contribute to our network.

-We're currently looking for content editors, scouts, and technical advisors.
+We're currently looking for content editors, scouts, analysts, and technical advisors.
+Contact us if interested.

 ## Writings
 [Token Network Effects](https://medium.freecodecamp.com/token-network-effects-a-new-business-model-for-a-decentralized-web-6cde8b4e862 "Token Network Effects")